 (Click on the image to download for your iPhone wallpaper.
 More soul care wallpapers here.)

-Breathe deeply.
 So whether you're tired or energetic, clueless or confident, glad or grieving, determined or doubtful.
-No matter what, He's here to remind us that His love always invites, commands, and promises: "Come to Me...
+No matter what, the Spirit (Ruach) reminds us that Yeshua's love will always invite, command, and promise: "Come to Me...
 I will give you rest."
 A soul rest that calls us to tend to ourselves + our relationships + our things from the inside out, as trustees of our divine birthright gifts.

 Adapted from Chronological Aspects of the Life of Christ by Harold W. Hoehner.
 Copyright 1977 by The Zondervan Corporation; 1973, 1974 by Dallas Theological Seminary.
 Used by permission of The Zondervan Corporation.